HPInc/jipp/README.md

 ```

 ### jrender
 An example of rendering a PDF to PWG-Raster or PCLm.
-To run it:
+To run:

 ```
 # build the app